 We will also use the NOW function.

-5. Formatting Combined Date and Time
+Example 5 – Formatting Combined Date and Time

-To convert the both date and time into ‘MMM DD, YYYY H:MM:SS AM/PM’ format, the formula will be:
+To convert the both date and time into the ‘MMM DD, YYYY H:MM:SS AM/PM’ format, the formula will be:

 =TEXT($B$5,"MMM DD, YYYY H:MM:SS AM/PM")

-For converting the both date and time into ‘YYYY-MM-DD H:MM AM/PM’ format, the formula will be:
+For converting both date and time into the ‘YYYY-MM-DD H:MM AM/PM’ format, the formula will be:

 =TEXT($B$5,"YYYY-MM-DD H:MM AM/PM")

-To convert the both date and time into ‘YYYY-MM-DD H:MM’ format, the formula will be:
+To convert both date and time into the ‘YYYY-MM-DD H:MM’ format, the formula will be:

 =TEXT($B$5,"YYYY-MM-DD H:MM")

-6. Formatting Percentage
+Example 6 – Formatting Percentage

 =TEXT($B$5,"0%")